 Legacy security architecture like VPNs may prove to be the weak link for plenty of organizations in 2021.
 Many businesses viewed legacy security architectures, such as VPNs, as the silver bullet solution for remote work.
 Unfortunately, this is not a sufficient long-term solution since VPNs can result in latency, hampered productivity, difficulty to scale, and allowing employees excessive access to internal resources.
 VPNs can also represent liabilities that cyber criminals can easily exploit with the use of ransomware.
 Looking back at the July 2020 Twitter hack, attackers were able to use an employee’s stolen VPN credentials to access high-profile users’ accounts to promote a Bitcoin scam without ever having their identities authenticated.
 There are 400 million businesses and consumers using VPNs across the globe.
 It’s more than probable that we will continue to see VPNs targeted by cyber criminals (Source: click here).
 Luckily, the popularity of multi-factor authentication has been growing.
 This approach provides additional security by implementing protection in layers making it more difficult for intruders to gain access to sensitive information.
 Has your business adopted multi-factor authentication?

 Cyber security threats are on the rise and businesses cannot wait to invest in cyber security until after a crippling attack.
 Guidehouse Insights recommends that executives should designate leaders within your organization who will be responsible for knowing about your networks and endpoints along with the broader global threat landscapes.
 Also, consider outliers statistically as part of your organizations risk assessments.
-Forming avenues for sharing information, even if its with your competitors, about similar threats, challenges and new trends could prove advantageous since awareness is critical.
+Forming avenues for sharing information, even if it’s with your competitors, about similar threats, challenges and new trends could prove advantageous since awareness is critical.
 We can expect the talk around cyber security to only intensify in 2021 with momentum towards a zero-trust security model heating up (Source: click here).
 Is your business equipped with the tools to fend off an attack?

 ACP CreativIT has a dedicated department for cyber security.
 Whether you’re looking to start protecting your business, or you have a solid foundation and want to ensure you are protected for the future, ACP CreativIT can help.
 Contact us at contactus@cccp.com to talk to one of our security experts today or visit our cyber security page here.